-Find out what happens when one of our engineers visits you, and how you can feel relaxed and secure about letting them in.
+Occasionally we’ll have to send one of our engineers to your home.
+Read on to find out how you can feel relaxed and secure about letting them in.

 We take your safety very seriously, so before you let them into your home, please: